flype44/VControl/DOCUMENTATION.md

 To decrease that speed, the `SDPort` can use a fraction (divider) of the Core frequency.

 It applies only to compatible Vampire boards, with an embedded `SDPort` slot.

-> NO WARRANTY IS PROVIDED.
-USE AT YOUR OWN RISK.

 **INPUT :**